Exceptional Points and Resonance in Black Hole Ringdown

+Although exceptional points are expected to arise naturally in systems with richer parameter spaces, it is noteworthy that setups capturing environmental effects in a minimal setting already suffice to produce resonant dynamics~\cite{Motohashi:2024fwt}.
+We consider a potential $V(r)$ of the form

 The first term is the standard axial perturbation potential.
-Henceforth we set $\ell=2$, corresponding to the dominant quadrupole contribution to the GW signal.
-The second term is an {\em ad-hoc} modification adding a small ``bump'' with amplitude $\epsilon$ to model a localized matter shell at $r_*=a$~\cite{Cheung:2021bol}.
+We set $\ell=2$, corresponding to the dominant quadrupole contribution to the GW signal.
+The second term is a modification adding a small ``bump'' with amplitude $\epsilon$, modeling a localized matter shell at $r_*=a$~\cite{Cheung:2021bol}.

 To solve Eq.~\eqref{eq:RWeq} by geometrically imposing outgoing boundary conditions, we employ the hyperboloidal framework~\cite{Zenginoglu:2011jz,PanossoMacedo:2023qzp,PanossoMacedo:2024nkw}.
 A new coordinate system $\bar x^\mu=(\tau,\sigma)$ compactifies the radial direction via $r={r_h}/{\sigma}$.
 The compactification is performed along new time hypersurfaces $\tau={\rm const.}$ generated by deforming the original time coordinate $t/r_h$ with a height function $H(\sigma) = -{1}/{\sigma} + \ln\left(\sigma(1-\sigma) \right)$.
 Within this framework, $\sigma=0,1$ correspond to future null infinity and the BH horizon, respectively.
 The time- and frequency-domain master functions are mapped into $\bar\Psi(\tau,\sigma) = \Psi(t(\tau,\sigma),r(\sigma))$ and $\bar \psi(\sigma) = e^{i r_h \omega H(\sigma)}\,\psi(r(\sigma))$, with further details of the resulting equation given in Ref.~\cite{PanossoMacedo:2023qzp}.